We’re into real estate investing. We’re also into keeping it real.

-Since Michael Gerber wrote the original E-Myth book over a quarter century ago, the principles in his book have generated a remarkable following and has changed the way many small businesses are operate.
+Since Michael Gerber wrote the original E-Myth book over a quarter century ago, the principles in his book have generated a remarkable following and have changed the way many small businesses operate.
 In this recent expansion from the original book, we get to hear Than Merrill‘s take on the same ideas as it applies to running a real estate investing business (something that is directly applicable to most of the readers of this blog).

 It's a great introduction to some groundbreaking concepts that many entrepreneurs need to be thinking about.
 If you haven't explored the E-Myth yet, this piece of work is a great way to do it (note: the audiobook is a great rendition too, as it is read by Than and he is a great verbal communicator).
 Check it out here.

 This book by Gary Keller and Jay Papasan offers a new way of looking at work.
 Most of us have heard of the 80/20 principle, but this book takes it a few steps further, by helping readers to look at the ONE, single thing they can do that will have the most important results.

 When you think about anything in life, it all really boils down to a series of singular moments.
 We can't do everything at once.
 We need to choose what we will focus our efforts and energy on, and it's important to make those choices wisely.
 By focusing our energy on one thing at a time, we can life more rewarding lives, build our careers, strengthen our finances, deepen our faith, and nurture stronger marriages and personal relationships.
 Check it out here.

 Tim Ferriss is another well-known name in the world of entrepreneurship.
 This book has made some HUGE waves over the past decade and in the years after it was published, it launched Tim Ferriss into the stratosphere of legendary authors.